Firefly-Automation/Firefly/README.md

 ## Requirements

 - Dynamic DNS Service (Google Domains or DuckDNS.org)
+  - Currently working on other options but using the install script will only work if using dynamic DNS
 - Port 443 forawrded to the IP of the RaspberryPi (This is for LetsEncrypt and Remote Access)

 ## Install Firefly

 - Setup a raspberrypi with raspbian (GUI is Okay)
+- Set timezone and keyboard settings in raspberry pi
+- Set hostname of system (use the subdomain of the dynamic DNS domain as the hostname)
 - Expand Filesystem $ sudo raspi-config
 - Get install script $ wget https://raw.githubusercontent.com/zpriddy/Firefly/master/install_firefly.sh
 - Run setup script $ sudo bash install_firefly.sh